 B. Preservation of Existing Authority.
-Neither section 39 nor these Guidelines in any way limit the authority of the Board to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other practices.
-The Board may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to the Board.
+Neither section 39 nor these Guidelines in any way limit the authority of the OCC to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other practices.
+The OCC may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to the OCC.

 C. Definitions.

-- 1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
-1813 and 1831p-1). - 2.
-For purposes of the Guidelines, the following definitions apply: - a.
-Board of directors, in the case of a branch or agency of a foreign bank, means the managing official in charge of the branch or agency. - b.
-Customer means any customer of the bank as defined in § 216.3(h) of this chapter. - c.
-Customer information means any record containing nonpublic personal information, as defined in § 216.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that is maintained by or on behalf of the bank. - d.
-Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information. - e.
-Service provider means any person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to the bank. - f.
-Subsidiary means any company controlled by a bank, except a broker, dealer, person providing insurance, investment company, investment advisor, insured depository institution, or subsidiary of an insured depository institution.
+1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
+1813 and 1831p-1).

+2. For purposes of the Guidelines, the following definitions apply: a.
+Board of directors, in the case of a branch or agency of a foreign bank, means the managing official in charge of the branch or agency.

+b.
+Customer means any customer of the bank as defined in 40.3(h) of this chapter.

+c.
+Customer information means any record containing nonpublic personal information, as defined in \$40.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that is maintained by or on behalf of the bank.

+d.
+Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information.

+e.
+Service provider means any person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to the bank.

 II.
-Standards for Safeguarding Customer Information
+STANDARDS FOR SAFEGUARDING CUSTOMER INFORMATION

 A. Information Security Program.
 Each bank shall implement a comprehensive written information security program that includes administrative, technical, and physical safeguards appropriate to the size and complexity of the bank and the nature and scope of its activities.
 While all parts of the bank are not required to implement a uniform set of policies, all elements of the information security program must be coordinated.
-A bank also shall ensure that each of its subsidiaries is subject to a comprehensive information security program.
-The bank may fulfill this requirement either by including a subsidiary within the scope of the bank's comprehensive information security program or by causing the subsidiary to implement a separate comprehensive information security program in accordance with the standards and procedures in sections II and III of this appendix that apply to banks.

-- B. Objectives.
-A bank's information security program shall be designed to: - 1.
-Ensure the security and confidentiality of customer information; - 2.
-Protect against any anticipated threats or hazards to the security or integrity of such information; and - 3.
-Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.
+B. Objectives.
+A bank's information security program shall be designed to:

+1. Ensure the security and confidentiality of customer information;

+2. Protect against any anticipated threats or hazards to the security or integrity of such information; and

+3. Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.

 III.
-Development and Implementation of Information Security Program
+DEVELOPMENT AND IMPLEMENTATION OF INFORMATION SECURITY PROGRAM